itsgitz/frontend-journey/README.md

 # frontend-journey

-My journey on learning to become a frontend developer
+My journey on learning to become a fullstack developer!